• Skip to primary navigation

 In this painting, Magritte brilliantly expressed the bold notion that a good artist shows us where we’re going before the rest of us can see it.

-It wasn’t until I was 29 years old that I started the slow transformation that have led me to my current understanding of myself and my current understanding of art.
+It wasn’t until I was 29 years old that I started the slow transformation that has led me to my current understanding of myself and my current understanding of art.
 I’ve written before about how I had about a year when I was in deep depression about what I was going to do with my life next — and I came to the shocking and uncomfortable conclusion that I’m an artist.
 Even though my mind fought against the idea, something in my heart knew that’s who I really am.
 (I wrote about that experience about 12 years ago.)

 Because I had so little understanding of art or genuine creativity, it’s taken me years of wandering to get to the place I am now.
 And even now, I’m still struggling to figure out how to make the kind of art I’ve always needed to make.